Myth: When saving for retirement, the more complex strategies earn you more money.

 Truth: Saving for retirement must be consistent—not complicated.
 Invest only when you’re ready financially, and never invest in something you don’t understand.

 We’ve been led to believe that the more complex an investment is, the more likely it is to make money.
 Nothing could be further from the truth.
 You can retire with dignity using just a few tools.

 Begin With a Firm Foundation

-Dave Ramsey has taught more than one million families how to get out of debt and build wealth.
+Dave Ramsey has taught more than five million people how to get out of debt and build wealth.
 He recommends you begin investing for retirement after you’ve done two things: you’re debt-free, and you have saved an emergency fund of three to six months of expenses.
 Three-fourths of the people on Forbes list of the 400 wealthiest people in America say getting and staying debt-free is the most important thing you can do when it comes to handling your money.
-The full emergency fund insures you have a cushion in case of an illness or job loss and that your retirement funds stay where they are and keep growing.
+The full emergency fund ensures you have a cushion in case of an illness or job loss and that your retirement funds stay where they are and keep growing.

 A Simple Plan That Works